TheUltiOne/BetterPlayerXP/README.md

 A plugin that adds a leveling system to your server.
 Users start at level 1, and gain experience through doing tasks such as escaping as a classd or scientist, winning the round, killing an SCP, etc.

+# Fork info

+This fork is meant to update the plugin to latest EXILED 2 and 3 in the future, and add much more features.

 # Installation

 **[EXILED](https://github.com/galaxy119/EXILED) must be installed.**